JSegundo/jsegundo/README.md

 # Hi there

-I'm Segundo from Argentina, and i do full stack web development.
-I really enjoy styling and building complex applications using tools like React, and i'm also curious to learn new technologies like Next and Graphql.
+I'm Segundo from Argentina, and I do full stack web development.
+I really enjoy styling and building complex applications using tools like React, and I'm also curious about learning new technologies.

 ## Skills and Experience
-* ⚛️ React
+* ⚛️ React, Next
 * 💻️ HTML, CSS, JS
 * 📱️React Native
 * ☁️ NodeJS with express